KrzysztofLema/KrzysztofLema/README.md

 ## 🌊 Outside of Development

 When I’m not coding, you’ll often find me on the water or in the sky!
-I’m a **Yacht Skipper**, and one of my most memorable experiences was sailing on the historic **STS Pogoria**.
+I’m a **Yacht Skipper**, and one of my most memorable experiences was sailing on the **STS Pogoria**.
 This journey deepened my love for the sea and enhanced my leadership and teamwork skills, especially when navigating challenging conditions.

 In addition to sailing, I’m currently working towards my **PPL(A) Pilot License**, a pursuit that connects with my passion for sailing and encompasses **Safety**, **Navigation**, **Meteorology**, **Aerodynamics**, and a lot more.
 The skills I develop in aviation—particularly in navigation and decision-making under pressure—complement my sailing experience and provide a well-rounded approach to problem-solving, whether in the air or on the water.